react-cosmos/react-cosmos/NEXT.md

 Notes:

 - React Native blacklists `__fixtures__` dirs by default.
-Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the RN CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).
+Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the React Native CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).

 ## Where is my old Cosmos?